 Now let’s say it’s January and well below the freezing point.
 You’ve tried everything: start fluid, replacing your fuel filter, even having your pump checked out, but your diesel still refuses to start.
 In a situation like this, you might be dealing with bad or low compression as the result of a worn down engine.
 It may also be the result of a dying battery, but if you’re not entirely sure, the best thing you can do is call a professional.

-Milwaukee Junkyard Carries Most Auto Manufacturer Parts
+Milwaukee-area Junkyard Carries Most Auto Manufacturer Parts

 Sturtevant Auto provides used parts for most auto manufacturer makes and models.
 Since more manufacturers are releasing diesel-powered vehicles, the need for a variety of model parts is becoming more important.
 From Chevrolet to VW, we have a wide auto selection to choose from.